Our Artists

 Debbie Skelly's bold and textured jewelry suits many kinds of moods.
 Working with mixed metals and earthy gemstones set in hand burnished bezels, Debbie aims to create works of art that tell their own stories as they are being worn.

-Don Michael Meinders has been drawing and painting for as long as he can remember, with wildlife and nature being among his favorite topics.
+Don Michael Meinders grew up drawing and painting, with wildlife and nature being among his favorite topics.
 His colors are vibrantly blended together with energy and texture; each subject receiving life through brush and palette knife.

 E

-Jim Rientjes of Earthworks Gallery creates all of his pieces by hand, using simple slab forms and boldly carved textures to build a functionally whimsical assortment of colorful items for the home.
+Jim Rientjes of Earthworks Gallery creates all of his pieces by hand, using simple slab forms and boldly carved textures to build a whimsically functional assortment of colorful items for the home.

 Having worked as a production potter in the past, Erin Janow now works from her own home studio creating beautifully streamlined pottery for everyday use.
 Collect sets of matching pieces or branch out into multiple color schemes for a well-blended assortment of attractive, functional wares.